ecotoneframework/ecotone/README.md

 [![Latest Stable Version](https://poser.pugx.org/ecotone/ecotone/v/stable)](https://packagist.org/packages/ecotone/ecotone)
 [![Coverage Status](https://coveralls.io/repos/github/ecotoneframework/ecotone/badge.svg?branch=master)](https://coveralls.io/github/ecotoneframework/ecotone?branch=master)

 Ecotone provides support for well known Enterprise Integration Patterns (EIP), to enable message driven architecture in PHP.
-On top of that follow an architectural pattern which is based on the principles of Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) and povides you with the necessary building blocks to follow these principles.
+On top of that follow an architectural pattern which is based on the principles of Domain-Driven Design (DDD) and Command Query Responsibility Segregation (CQRS) and provides you with the necessary building blocks to follow these principles.

 ## Getting started